• Skip to primary navigation

 Ingredients Needed

-• Olive Oil – You’ll need to use this to season the meat.
+• Olive oil – You’ll need to use this to stick the seasonings the meat.

-• Peppers – We use a mix of red and yellow peppers
+• Peppers – We use a mix of red and yellow bell peppers cut into strips.

-• Onion – We prefer a red onion when we make these, but it’s up to you.
+• Onion – We prefer the flavor of red onion when we make these, but it’s up to you.
+If you already have yellow or white onion on hand, feel free to use that.

-• Vegetable Oil – Used to oil the griddle when you cook.
+• Vegetable oil – This is used to oil the griddle when you cook, you can also use canola oil.

-• Tortillas – We used flour, but you can also use corn tortillas.
+• Tortillas – We typically use flour tortillas in our house, but you can also use corn tortillas.

 • Blackstone Griddle Tool Kit